zzggbb/gravity/README.md

 However, this approach calculates twice as many accelerations as are necessary.
-The acceleration on an object A due to another object B is equal in magnitude and opposite in direction to the acceleration on object B due to object A.
+The acceleration on an object A due to another object B is equal in magnitude and opposite in direction to the acceleration on object B due to object A. Therefore we cache the results from each calculation and check this cache before performing any calculation.
+This avoids doing unnecessary calculations, but we are still stuck with a bad (n^2) runtime.